AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 ### Explicit default values restrictions

-- The value has to be a string convertible to the the field's type and fitting withing its size limitations (e.g._"200"_ cannot be a `default` for the type [`Short`](#short), or _"∞"_ if `allow_infinity` is _"false"_ for [`Double`](#double)/ [`Float`](#float))
+- The value has to be a string convertible to the field's type and fitting within its size limitations (e.g._"200"_ cannot be a `default` for the type [`Short`](#short), or _"∞"_ if `allow_infinity` is _"false"_ for [`Double`](#double)/ [`Float`](#float))
 - If it's a type supporting [`pattern`](#pattern) and it is defined, the default value has to adhere to the `pattern`